 Even if they're holding their cards close to their chest, your parents will be feeling pretty emotional (happy or sad) that you're finally flying the nest, so be nice.

-Perhaps you can bribe the 'rents into a nice meal out before they leave – besides, it'll probably be the last decent thing you eat all week.
-This will give you a chance to say a proper goodbye without the pressure of your new flatmates looking on, and will help reduce any initial university homesickness.Share our parents' guide to student finance with your folks so you're all on the same page.
+Perhaps you can convince your parents to take you for a nice meal out before they leave – besides, it'll probably be the last decent thing you eat all week.
+This will give you a chance to say a proper goodbye without the pressure of your new flatmates looking on, and will help reduce any initial university homesickness.Share our parents' guide to Student Finance with your folks so you're all on the same page.
 There's plenty for them to learn too...